 Most insurance companies offer two ways of paying your premiums, either monthly or annually.
 In many cases, transaction fees are added to your bill.
 Therefore, you can avoid several transaction fees if you pay your premium annually.

 Many pet insurers offer multi-pet discounts for pet owners who take out several policies.
 You could get up to a 10% discount on your pet’s insurance, amounting to significant savings.
+Some companies only offer multi-pet discounts on additional pets (not the first), so be sure to clarify this point before enrolling in a new policy.

 Investing in insurance for your Corgi is worth it for most pet parents.
 It offers peace of mind knowing that your pooch is cared for and more financial protection without fearing responsibility for high vet bills.